 They’re an average-sized species, topping out at about 5.5 inches in leg span.

-The AST is relatively new to the hobby and hard to find, so she’s more expensive than most tarantulas.
+The Amazon Sapphire Tarantula is relatively new to the hobby and hard to find, so she’s more expensive than most other species.

 Slings and juveniles can be found for around $60, even though prices sometimes reach $100.

-Adults of any sex are almost non-existent in the market, but this is expected to change in the future as they become more popular among breeders and hobbyists.
+Adults are almost non-existent in the market, but this is expected to change in the future as they become more popular among breeders and hobbyists.

 Behavior and Temperament

 They also have a particular line of defense; they’re known for throwing feces at their predators.
-This is harmless to humans, so you shouldn’t have to worry about it.
+This is harmless to humans, so you shouldn’t have to worry about it, but it is an interesting fact.

 Slings and juveniles of this species are known for being more skittish and aggressive than adults, so be careful during any rehousing procedure to avoid escapes that could harm the spider.